pangeacyber/pangea-ai-chat-cloudflare/README.md

   `credentials.json` from earlier with its whitespace removed until it fits in a single line.
 - `GOOGLE_DRIVE_FOLDER_ID`: Google Drive folder ID.
+- `INGEST_TOKEN`: A randomly-generated value that will the API token necessary for initiating ingestion of new vectors.

 ## Usage